Frequently Asked Questions

 Where can I learn about the official UTSA regulations governing non-discrimination?

-If I have a conflict with a co-worker and it is not sexual in nature, where can I seek assistance?
+If I have a conflict with a co-worker and it is not discriminatory or sexual in nature, where can I seek assistance?

 UTSA Employee Relations in the Human Resources Department: http://www.utsa.edu/hr/EmployeeRelations/